Mediatek-Cloud/mcs-resources/content/en/api_references/README.md

 Following is a shortlist of useful terms of MCS:

-### DataChannels
+### Data Channels

 The data channel is a logical placeholder in the cloud for data generated either coming from a specific component of a physical device, or a command coming from the cloud intended to push into a specific component of the connected physical device.
 Simply put, data channel is designed for one-way or two-way communications between the cloud and the connected physical device.

-MCS provides several Sandbox API for the user to easily create data channel,  retrieve data from the data channels and update the data channel.
+MCS provides several Sandbox API for the user to easily retrieve data from the data channels and update the data channel.

 ### Devices

 We will have two types of devices in the MCS, the first kind is the test device.
 The test device is for the developer to use to test the functionality of the prototype before release.
 The second kind of device is the batch create devices created after a prototype is released and is used for the end user.

 MCS also provides APIs for both develoer and the user.
-For example, to create device, retrieve data from device and remote contol using the device.
+For example, to retrieve data from device and remote contol using the device.

 ### Prototype